William Adams Delano: Career

-Delano's irreverent sense of humor was subtly expressed in some his architectural details and friezes, such as the low-relief frieze of tortoises and hares in the apartment block at 1040 Park Avenue, and backgammon club rooms ornamented like backgammon boards.
+Delano's sense of humor was expressed in some his architectural details and friezes, such as the low-relief frieze of tortoises and hares in the apartment block at 1040 Park Avenue, and backgammon club rooms ornamented like backgammon boards.
 At the Marine Air Terminal at LaGuardia Airport, built for Pan American Airways' transatlantic seaplane service in 1939 and the oldest such passenger air facility still in use, his Art Deco terra cotta friezes feature flying fish.
 "There is as much that is new to be said in architecture today by a man of imagination who employs traditional motifs as there is in literature by an author, who, to express his thought, still employs the English language," Delano wrote in 1928.

 In Washington, D.C., Delano was the architect for the 1927 renovation to the White House, which later led to structural problems and rebuilding during the Truman Administration.
 (See White House Reconstruction.)
 He served on the National Capital Planning Commission and the U.S. Commission of Fine Arts from 1924 to 1928, including a term as vice chairman in 1928.
 This service led to his firm receiving the design contract for the New Post Office building, completed in 1934, in the Federal Triangle complex.
 Delano served on the board of design for the 1939 New York World's Fair and consulted on the controversial White House Truman Balcony in 1946, prior to the reconstruction project of 1949–52.

-Delano's many awards and honors include election to the American Academy of Arts and Letters, and the National Institute of Arts and Letters in 1940.
+Delano's awards and honors include election to the American Academy of Arts and Letters and the National Institute of Arts and Letters in 1940.
 In 1948, Delano was commissioned to design the Epinal American Cemetery and Memorial (1948–56), one of fourteen World War II monuments constructed abroad by the American Battle Monuments Commission.
 Delano also designed terminals at La Guardia and Miami airports.

 He was named an officer by the French Legion of Honour and was an academician of the National Academy of Design.
 In 1953, the American Institute of Architects awarded William Adams Delano its Gold Medal.

 Delano continued to practice almost until his death in 1960.
-Aldrich had left the partnership in 1935 to become the resident director of the American Academy at Rome, where he died in 1940.
+Aldrich had left the partnership in 1935 to become the resident director of the American Academy at Rome.